travis-ci/docs-travis-ci-com/user/languages/php.md

       - 5.4
       - hhvm

-This will make Travis run your tests using
+This will make Travis CI run your tests using

     phpunit

 by default against the latest 5.4.x and 5.5.x releases, and the latest release of HHVM.
 5.4 and 5.5 are aliases for "the most recent x.y.z release" of any given line.
-Note that "most recent" means "as provided by the Travis maintainers", not necessarily the very latest official php.net release.
+Note that "most recent" means "as provided by the Travis CI maintainers", not necessarily the very latest official php.net release.
 For a full listing of the supported versions see [About Travis CI Environment](/user/ci-environment/).

-Also note that specifying exact versions like 5.3.8 is discouraged as your .travis.yml file may become out of date and break your build when we update PHP versions on Travis.
+Also note that specifying exact versions like 5.3.8 is discouraged as your .travis.yml file may become out of date and break your build when we update PHP versions on Travis CI.

 For example, see [travis-ci-php-example .travis.yml](https://github.com/travis-ci/travis-ci-php-example/blob/master/.travis.yml).